jzpero/mednotes/docs/Critical Care/Mechanical Ventilation/Liberation from Mechanical Ventilation.md

 ## Assessment of readiness for extubation/SBT
 *   LOC satisfactory, and cooperative.
 Can they protect their airway?
 *   Can lift their head off the pillow, and arms off the bed.
-Do they have ICUAW?
+Do they have [ICU-AW](../Best%20Practices/ICU-Acquired%20Weakness.md)?
 *   Adequate cough with tracheal suctioning.
 *   Adequate gag with oropharyngeal suctioning.
 *   good tidal volumes with zero pressure support (>10 mL/kg IBW)